MooersLab/emacs-learning-spiral-hydra/README.md

 You can display the keybindings in multiple columns.
-I have yet to master setting up multiple columns in an easy way so i tend to avoid this tactic. i find it easier to create a separate hydra for the overflow key bindings.
+I have yet to master setting up multiple columns in an easy way so i tend to avoid this tactic.
+I find it easier to create a separate hydra for the overflow key bindings.
 This conquer-and-divide approach is a means of getting around this limitation.

 The hydras in the above file were inspired by a discussion at a recent Austin Emacs Meetup where Ag mentioned maintaining a list of keybindings that he was trying to master.
 I think he was using a org file to store this list.
-Here I am trying to reduce the friction further by the gating the need to navigate to such a file.
+Here, I am trying to reduce the friction further by the gating the need to navigate to such a file.
 You do not have to remember the name of that work file nor do you have to remember its location.
 This can be a problem if there has been a long break in the viewing of this file.
 Just enter `C-c 1` from any buffer to display the master learning spiral hydra.